groq/mlagility/models/readme.md

 ### Example Script

-The following example, copied from `models/torch_hub/alexnet.py` is a good example of a well-formed `model.py` file.
+The following example, copied from `models/transformers/bert.py` is a good example of a well-formed input script.
 You can see that it has the following properties:

 1. Labels in the top line of the file.
 1. Docstring indicating where the model was sourced from.